leros-dev/leros-dev.github.io/README.md

 ## Instruction Set Architecture

-The instructions of Leros can be categorized into following types:
+The instructions of Leros can be categorized into the following types:

  * ALU operation with the accumulator and an immediate
  * ALU operation with the accumulator and a register